 America’s favorite picnic food is actually the most risky food for choking among children.
 If your toddler or child under age 4 likes hot dogs, slice the hot dog lengthwise in long, noodle-like strips.

 Round Fruits or Vegetables

-This PBJ on a Stick recipe would be a fun afternoon snack or lunch, but please remember to halve the grapes!
+This PBJ on a stick recipe would be a fun afternoon snack or lunch, but remember to halve the grapes!

 Firm Fruits and Vegetables

 Apples, carrots, pears, bananas and melons can be risky if swallowed in large chunks.
-The coin shape may seem fun, but can still lodge in the throat and block breathing.
+Carrot “coins” may seem fun, but can still lodge in the throat and block breathing.
 Instead, cut them into matchsticks.
+This handy slicer ($10) does just that.
 You can also serve carrots well-cooked.

 Have a picky eater on your hands?
 Here are 15 ideas to make mealtimes easier.